 Over time a lot of components, plugins and modules are installed, tested, and disabled on your website.
 This probably, goes for templates as well.
 When a request to your website is made and the PHP process starts up, it indexes all files in your website.
 Even those files of disabled components, plugins, modules and templates, simply because they are on the file system.

 Going through the file system and indexing those unnecessary files takes up a lot of additional time (relatively), it’s best to simply remove (delete by FTP) all unneeded files and directories.

 When you run Joomla! on your website for a longer period of time now, chances are your database tables are still using the older and less performing MyISAM storage engine.
 It is wise to update and convert these tables to InnoDB.
-The reason is that InnoDB is actively developed and MyISAM is not, therefore InnoDB tables provide more performance than older MyISAM.

 Use caching in Joomla!

 If your web hosting provider has WinCache available on the web server, then this will give a great performance boost for your website.
 If WinCache is not available, at least use Cache_Lite as cache handler: in your

 $caching to 1 (enabled, conservative), or 2 for progressive caching.

 public $caching = '1'; public $cache_handler = 'File'; // public $cache_handler = 'cachelite'; // or 'wincache' if available